 Now it's time to go home.

 For the Istanbul to KL flight we were "upgraded" to premium seats (10D, 10E), with extra legroom and more air to breath.
-Maybe the flight was full, or the Turks got wind of my wife's wretched knees.
+Maybe the flight was full, or the Ottomans had caught wind of my wife's wretched knees.
 This added some sliver of excitement to an otherwise uneventful flight.
 It was still an uneventful flight.

-It's been one hell of an outing for us, from the dungeon of Durham Cathedral all the way to the flourish of the Amalfi Coast, with Sarajevo, Mostar, Dubrovnik, Kotor and Naples nestled nicely in between.
-In a space of ten days, we'd journeyed through five countries, six if you include that one anxious hour in Serbia.
+It's been one hell of an outing for us, from the dungeon of Durham Cathedral to the flourish of the Amalfi Coast, with Sarajevo, Mostar, Dubrovnik, Kotor and Naples nestled nicely in between.
+We'd journeyed through five countries, six if you include one anxious hour in Belgrade.
+Not too shabby for a 138-year old couple.
+For perspective, Marco Polo was 17 when he started on his trip to China.

 We landed at about 9 am, right on time.
 Our second son pulled up outside the arrivals, his face lighting up with what appeared to be a mixed sense of relief and disbelief that we were back in one complete piece.